khomah8/react/js-w3schools_notes.md

 External scripts cannot contain <script> tags.

 Placing scripts in external files has some advantages:
-1) It separates HTML and code
+1) It separates HTML and code (versioning? )
-2) It makes HTML and JavaScript easier to read and maintain
+2) It makes HTML and JavaScript easier to read and maintain (teamwork? debug? )
 3) Cached JavaScript files can speed up page loads

 External scripts can be referenced with a **full URL** or with a **path relative** to the current web page.